sfiddy/ultimate-altimeter/README.md

 > ***Customer Intellectual Property** You own all right, title and interest in and to Customer Data, the Firmware and Agents created by you, and all related Intellectual Property Rights.*

 ### Is the data available to the user, and if so, in what format?

-### How far can you trace the path of the data?
-![Electric Imp Data path](/images/ElectricImp_DataPath.png) If transmitting the data wirelessly using the *Electric Imp*, the data is first sent either to the BlinkUp mobile app, or the Imp Cloud.
+![Electric Imp Data path](/images/ElectricImp_DataPath.png) The sensor outputs from the Altimeter are converted from an analog signal to a digital signal.
+If transmitting the data wirelessly using the *Electric Imp*, the data is first sent either to the BlinkUp mobile app, or the Imp Cloud.
+The data is then transmitted through the impCloud server.
+A designated parking website can poll an http request to the redboard via the imCloud server.
+For the purposes of my concept, you only need to store the altitude value stored from the previous reading.

 ### How far can you trace the physical development of the device, its materials and manufacture?
 ![Data path](/images/DataPath.png)

 <a id="note1" href="#note1ref"><sup>1</sup></a> https://cdn.sparkfun.com/datasheets/Sensors/Pressure/MPL3115A2.pdf